garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 ## Loyalty Program
 The loyalty program launched in 2019 with a slow rate of adoption where Non-Loyalty members outspent Loyalty Members during the first two years of the program.
 However in 2021, Loyalty Members began to outspend Non-Loyalty Members by over $500,000 as well as reaching a steady AOV of $245 versus $214 for Non-Loyalty Members.

-The program initially had a low adoption with only 11% of all orders being placed by Loyalty Members, by 2021 onwards over 50% of all orders have been placed by Loyalty Members.
+At first, only 11% of all orders were made by Loyalty Members, but by 2021, over half of all orders were placed by members of the loyalty program.

 ## Refund Rates
-Body Text
+The overall refund rate is 5.91% which is much lower than the industry average of 17% for ecommerce brands according to [Shopify Return Data.](https://www.shopify.com/enterprise/blog/ecommerce-returns "Shopify Return Data")

+When looking further into Apple product returns, the Macbook Air had the highest return rate of 11% more than double the return rate of the Airpods at just 5%.

 ## Recommendations
 ######  test